-I used to keep my Jiofi battery connected to charger almost 24X7 and the side effect of this is is jiofi battery swollen!
+I used to keep my Jiofi battery connected to the charger almost 24X7 and the side effect of this is jiofi battery is swollen!

-It is obviously not safe to use the device when battery is bulged.
-Even if you replace the battery, it is bound to swell after some time if you use continuously.
-I could have even bought a new dongle (direct power source) but didn’t want to invest on dongles at this time.
+It is obviously not safe to use the device when the battery bulges.
+Even if you replace the battery, it is bound to swell after some time if you use it continuously.
+I could have even bought a new dongle (direct power source) but didn’t want to invest in dongles at this time.

-I also wanted to get rid of the battery and use the device all the time like a direct A/C WiFi-router.
+I also wanted to get rid of the battery and use the device all the time as a direct A/C WiFi router.

 Jiofi battery swelling or bulging